Model-free Reinforcement Learning of Semantic Communication by Stochastic Policy Gradient: Semantic Communication Framework

-The idea is to solve \eqref{eq:relvar_infomax} by AEs or - in this article - RL.
-Thus, we use DNNs for the design of both encoder $\prob_{\txpars}(\xvec|\semvec)$ and decoder $\aprob_{\rxpars}(\relvec|\yvec)$ \cite{xie_deep_2021}.
-Note that in our semantic problem \eqref{eq:infomax} or \eqref{eq:relvar_infomax}, we do not auto encode the hidden $\relvec$ or $\semvec$ as in \cite{xie_deep_2021} itself, but encode $\semvec$ to obtain $\relvec$ by decoding.
-This means our interpretation of semantic information and its recovery deviates from literature: We define semantics $\relvec$ explicitly compared to, e.g., \cite{xie_deep_2021}, that optimizes on $\semvec$ and then measures semantic similarity w.r.t. its estimate $\semhvec$ explicitly by some semantic metric $\Lossf(\semvec,\semhvec)$.
+Note that in our semantic problem~\eqref{eq:infomax} or~\eqref{eq:relvar_infomax}, we do not auto encode the hidden $\relvec$ or $\semvec$ as in~\cite{xie_deep_2021} itself, but encode $\semvec$ to obtain $\relvec$ by decoding.
+This means our interpretation of semantic information and its recovery deviates from literature: We define semantics $\relvec$ explicitly compared to, e.g.,~\cite{xie_deep_2021}, that optimizes on $\semvec$ and then measures semantic similarity w.r.t. its estimate $\semhvec$ explicitly by some semantic metric $\Lossf(\semvec,\semhvec)$.